TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 ## Features

-- All audit trails will be saved to a specified table.
+- All audit trails will be saved to a (currently) single table.
 - Tables and columns that should be audited can be fully configured.
 - The mapping of the audit information to be saved is configurable.
-- Value mapping can be configured on a per-column basis.
+- Value mapping and aliases can be configured on a per-column basis.
 - Custom audit information can be passed.
 - The audit trail will be saved along with all other changes in a single transaction and rolled back in case of any error.
 - Tables and columns are audited with their original SQL names, not the mapped EF model/property names.
+- Reflection is used only during configuration of audit trail.

 ## Auditing details